AT&T Stadium - Dallas Cowboys

 AT&T Stadium has a wide concourse, plenty of concessions stands, two large pro shops on the main concourse, and two smaller shops in the upper level for Cowboys fans to add souvenirs to their collections.
 The facility is also a premier venue that is fully ADA accessible, the concourses and restrooms are well kept, and there is plenty of legroom in the seating sections.

 The stadium security/gate procedures follow the NFL’s ‘clear bag’ policy, and it’s best to familiarize yourself with these rules ahead of time to avoid unnecessary headaches.
 You may want to read the policy, as many fans are sent back to their cars for not complying.

 Return on Investment 3

 Nevertheless, the return on investment at AT&T Stadium can be manageable, if plans are made in advance, as ticket prices can vary based on the opponent or date of the game.
-The phrase, “you get what you pay for” may be the best way to describe the return on investment when attending a Cowboys game here.
+The phrase, “you get what you pay for” may be the best way to describe the return on investment when attending a Cowboys game at AT&T Stadium.

 The Dallas Cowboys cheerleaders also deserve a mention as one of the most prolific cheerleading organizations in any sport.
 These young women are not only beautiful, but are well-educated, hardworking, talented, and are truly great ambassadors for the NFL, visiting local hospitals, supporting charities, and traveling overseas to visit and support U.S. troops through their USO tours.

-While the prices are higher than other stadiums around the NFL, a trip to watch a Dallas Cowboys game in the Mecca of sports venues, AT&T Stadium should truly be at the top of a football fan’s bucket list.
+There is no argument that the AT&T Stadium experience comes with a higher price than other stadiums around the NFL, However, a trip to watch a Dallas Cowboys game in the Mecca of sports venues should truly be at the top of any football fan’s bucket list.